kanopi/drupal-starter/README.md

 `test` | Test to confirm the site is running
 `share` | Opens a proxy server to your local computer using ngrok.io.
 Share in real time, or test locally.

+## Project specific notes

+Are there any projects specific quirks or setup that should be noted.